Srinidhi1987/AI_log/README.md

 # AI_log
 This repo is having python,shell and yaml file to anaylze out.log

+covers only below tasks :
+a. histogram error raised
+b. response time > 100ms for 5 secs
+c. number of errors > 5 for 1 minute

 Brief description :
 > The log_processing.py would load YAML file of rules defined and execute each function with specific